Description of Mountain Beavers

-Mountain beavers create extensive burrows in their preferred habitat of damp forests, ferny slopes and damp ravines in urban areas.
-They have an herbivorous diet and will eat a wide variety of plants, both above ground and under ground.
+Mountain beavers create extensive burrows in their preferred habitat of damp forests, ferny slopes, and damp ravines in urban areas of King and Pierce counties.
+They have an herbivorous diet and will eat a wide variety of plants, both above ground, and underground.

-Burrows created by mountain beavers are quite extensive.
-The entire burrow will run 6-8 inches in diameter.
+Burrows created by mountain beavers are quite comprehensive.
+The entire mountain beaver burrow will run 6-8 inches in diameter.
 Special chambers throughout the burrow will be used for nesting, feeding, storing food, or storing droppings.
 With 10 or more exits, mountain beavers are able to travel the majority of their distance underground.
-Unoccupied mountain beaver tunnels may be used by mice, moles, voles, rats, rabbits, weasels, minks, spotted skunks and salamanders.
+Unoccupied mountain beaver tunnels may be used by mice, moles, voles, rats, rabbits, weasels, minks, spotted skunks, and salamanders.

-Mountain beavers can destroy the most beautiful arrangements in or around your yard.
-Do you have any young trees or saplings that are consistantly being chewed down?
+Mountain beavers can destroy the most beautiful arrangements in or around your Seattle area yard.
+Do you have any young trees or saplings that are consistently being chewed down?
 The answer to that question could very well be a mountain beaver.
 Saplings are one of their favorite foods and they will seek them out and chew them down.
-Some popular plants such as rhododendrons, also land on the mountain beavers favorite foods list as well as many other plants.
-Due to their substancial amount of tunneling they can also cause sink holes, and mudslides.
-When the damage becomes this severe it will take experts and professionals to resolve the situation.
+Some popular plants such as rhododendrons, also land on the mountain beavers' favorite foods list as well as many other plants.
+Due to their substantial amount of tunneling they can also cause sinkholes and mudslides.
+When the damage becomes this severe, it will take experts and professionals to resolve the situation.

 Mountain Beaver Control

 Critter Control of Seattle can trap and remove mountain beavers near your home or business.
-Our professional team of wildlife control technicians are experienced in safe removal and trapping methods.
+Our professional team of wildlife control technicians is experienced in safe removal and trapping methods.
 Once the mountain beaver is removed, Critter Control of Seattle will assess the situation and will create a plan of prevention.
-With severe damages we will recommend contacting an eco-engineer for advice on how to proceed.
+With severe damages, we will recommend contacting an eco-engineer for advice on how to proceed.